josh-works/josh-works.github.io/_posts/2013-05-09-daily-exercise-russian-kettlebells.md

 I hated being miserable, even though the feeling that comes after running (and sometimes during) is not so bad.
 Besides, I climbed.
 I did not need any more life-consuming sports.

 ![my kettlebell setup](/squarespace_images/static_556694eee4b0f4ca9cd56729_56035dbbe4b07ebf58d79d16_5586fe4fe4b0278244ce9f71_1434910432064_pic-05062013-005.jpg_)

+This is 55 lbs, though it might look a lot heavier.

 Well, I still climb, but now my training is broken down between occasional weekends spent climbing, and the rest of the time training about ten minutes every other day for either climbing or "general exercise".